openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operation-specs/type/string-tensor-unpack-15.rst

 **Category**: *Type*

-**Short description**: *StringTensorUnpack* operation transforms a given batch of strings into three tensors - one containing the concatenated string data, and two other storing begin and end indices of the strings, respectively.
+**Short description**: *StringTensorUnpack* operation transforms a given batch of strings into three tensors - two storing begin and end indices of the strings and another containing the concatenated string data, respectively.

 **Detailed description**